StartTunnel Documentation

 Architecture

-StartTunnel is a WireGuard VPN server that runs on a VPS you control.
-Clients connect via standard WireGuard tunnels.
+StartTunnel is a virtual private router that runs on a VPS you control.
+Like a home router, it creates private networks, assigns IPs, and forwards ports — but using WireGuard tunnels instead of physical cables.
 Port forwarding uses kernel-level iptables NAT (Layer 3/4) to route public traffic to devices on the VPN.
 There is no central service, no coordination server, and no third party in the data path.

 Cloudflare Tunnel runs a daemon (cloudflared) on your machine that makes outbound connections to Cloudflare’s global edge network.
 Public traffic hits Cloudflare’s CDN first, where Cloudflare terminates TLS, inspects the request at Layer 7, and proxies it to your origin through the tunnel.